pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 ax[0].set(title="direct effect");
 ```

-Here we begin to see what's going on the influence of smoking is directly negative, but the indirect effect through the mediator of health status is positive and the commbined effect cancels out/reduces the treatment effect on the outcome.
+Here we begin to see what's going on the influence of smoking is directly negative, but the indirect effect through the mediator of health status is positive and the combined effect cancels out/reduces the treatment effect on the outcome.
 Using this new structure we can of course use the regression imputation approach to causal inference and derive a kind of ceteris paribus law about the impact of smoking as mediated through the observed health features,

 ```{code-cell} ipython3
 t_mod = np.ones(len(X), dtype="int32")